solarwinds/solarwinds-snap-agent-docker/README.md

 Enable the Docker plugin in the AppOptics UI and you should start seeing data trickle in.

-Note: If the `docker` group's `gid` on your host machine is not `233`, you'll need to manually change this in the DaemonSet yaml before deploying.
-See: `securityContext.fsGroup`.

 ## Development

 The included Kubernetes resources rely on Docker images from Docker Hub, see respectively for the [Deployment](https://hub.docker.com/r/appoptics/kube-ao/) and [DaemonSet](https://hub.docker.com/r/appoptics/kube-ao-ds/).
 You can build and push those with the included Dockerfiles by running: